top of page

 • Dedicated DevOps support

-• Ongoing proxy and infrastructure spend
+• Continuous proxy and infrastructure spending

-• Continuous maintenance as sites change
+• Continuous maintenance for evolving sites

 These numbers still understate the real issue: maintenance costs compound over time as sites change, detection evolves, and internal tooling ages.